hlavacs/ViennaEntityComponentSystem/README.md

       }
     }

-are actually internally synchronized.
-These synchronizations use *VecsWriteLock* or *VecsReadLock* on a per entity basis, and synchronization lasts only for the duration of the call.
-Such locks need the address a *std::atomic\<uint32_t\>*  (a VECS mutex) as input parameter, and every entity has its own such VECS mutex.
-You can get the VECS mutex of an entity by calling *mutex()* on a *handle* or an *iterator*.
-The call always returns a valid mutex, even if the entity has been erased and is no longer valid.

-Note that calls to *VecsRegistry\<\>* and *VecsHandle* are eventually forwarded to their counterparts in class *VecsRegistry\<E\>* with the same name.
-Thus, these member functions are also implicitly internally synchronized.

-The following list shows the calls that are internally or externally synchronized in class *VecsRegistry\<E\>*:

-Note that *VecsRegistry<E>{}.pointer(...)* is actually externally synchronized.
-That means before calling this function with multiple threads you should first create a read or write lock, and keep it until you no longer need the tuple.

 An example for looping over entities in parallel on several threads is given in example program parallel.cpp.
 For parallelization, the example uses the Vienna Game Job System (VGJS, https://github.com/hlavacs/ViennaGameJobSystem), a sibling project of VECS.
 VGJS is a header-only C++20 library enabling using function pointers, std::function, lambdas, or coroutines to be run in the job system.

     template<template<typename...> typename R, typename...
 Cs>